Pranav20010312/Health-Care-Premium-Prediction/README.md

-# Health-Care-Premium-Prediction

-## Project Statement
-AtliQ AI has partnered with Shield Insurance to develop a predictive machine learning model to estimate health insurance premiums based on factors such as age, smoking habits, BMI, and medical history.
-The goal is to build a robust and accurate model that helps in premium estimation and risk assessment.

-## Data Cleaning
-Detected outliers using box plot visualizations and IQR (Interquartile Range) method.

-Checked for duplicate rows and missing (NA) values.

-Dropped NA values where missing count was below 15.

-## EDA
-Univariate and Bivariate Analysis:

-Numerical columns:

-Explored distribution using histograms and KDE plots.

-Analyzed relationships with the Annual Premium Amount using scatter plots and correlation matrices.

-Categorical columns:

-Conducted  univarate analysis using (bar plots).

-Analyzed relationships using cross tabs by displaying the distribution of one variable across the categories of another

-## Feature Engineering
-Applied domain-based ordinal encoding with aggregation for medical history column

-Encoded text columns numerically.

-Used One-Hot Encoding for nominal categorical features.

-## Feature Selection
-Examined feature correlation to drop irrelevant columns.

-Scaled numerical features using Min-Max Scaler.

-Applied Variance Inflation Factor (VIF) to detect multicollinearity and retained optimal features.

-## Model Training
-Linear Regression: Achieved an accuracy of ~92%.

-Ridge Regression: Also yielded ~92% accuracy.

-XGBoost Regressor: Improved accuracy significantly to ~98%.

-## Hyperparameter Tuning
-Used RandomizedSearchCV to optimize XGBoost parameters.

-Despite parameter tuning, the model consistently achieved 98% accuracy, indicating robustness.

-## Error Analysis
-Conducted error analysis on prediction results.

-Identified age as a significant contributor to prediction error.

-Specifically, individuals under 25 showed the highest error rates.

-Decided to segment the data based on age for better performance.

-## Data Segmentation
-To address the model’s higher error rate for younger individuals, two separate models were created:

-Model A: Age ≤ 25
-Trained on individuals under 25 using the notebook ml_premium_health_insurance_prediction_young.

-Introduced genetic factor as an additional feature.

-Retrained model (ml_premium_health_insurance_prediction_young_with_gr) significantly improved performance with this feature.

-Model B: Age > 25
-Trained on individuals over 25 using ml_premium_health_insurance_prediction_rest_with_gr.

-Also included genetic factor data, leading to improved performance and generalization.

-## Outcome
-Successfully built segmented predictive models for health insurance premium estimation with 98% accuracy in both groups.

-Used XGBoost for individuals over 25 and Linear Regression for individuals under 25  both achieved similar high performance after segmentation.

-Identified age as a major source of error, and addressed it by creating separate models for different age groups.

-## Conclusion
-Incorporating domain-specific features like genetic factors significantly enhanced model performance.

-Segmenting data by age helped address error disparities and improved prediction accuracy for the under-25 group.

-More high-quality, relevant data directly contributes to better model training and more accurate premium predictions.
+# 🏥 Health Care Premium Prediction

+## 📌 Project Statement
+AtliQ AI partnered with Shield Insurance to develop a machine learning model that predicts health insurance premiums based on factors such as age, smoking habits, BMI, and medical history.
+The goal was to create a robust and accurate model to assist in premium estimation and risk assessment.

+---

+## 🧰 Technologies & Tools Used
+- Python
+- Pandas, NumPy – Data manipulation
+- Matplotlib, Seaborn – Visualization
+- Scikit-learn – To build Machine Learning Models
+- XGBoost – Gradient boosting model
+- Statsmodels – VIF calculation for multicollinearity detection

+---

+## 🧪 Project Workflow

+### 1. 🧹 Data Cleaning
+- Detected outliers using box plots and IQR (Interquartile Range).
+- Checked for duplicates and missing (NA) values.
+- Dropped missing values where the count was below 15.

+### 2. 📊 Exploratory Data Analysis (EDA)
+- **Numerical variables:**
+  - Analyzed distributions using histograms and KDE plots.
+  - Explored relationships with the target variable (Annual Premium Amount) through scatter plots and correlation matrices.
+- **Categorical variables:**
+  - Performed univariate analysis with bar plots.
+  - Analyzed relationships via crosstabs to understand category distributions.

+### 3. 🛠️ Feature Engineering
+- Applied domain-based ordinal encoding with aggregation for the medical history column.
+- Encoded text columns numerically.
+- Used One-Hot Encoding for nominal categorical features.

+### 4. 🎯 Feature Selection
+- Dropped irrelevant or redundant features based on correlation analysis.
+- Scaled numerical features using Min-Max Scaler.
+- Applied Variance Inflation Factor (VIF) to detect and remove multicollinearity.

+### 5. 🤖 Model Training
+- Trained multiple models:
+  - Linear Regression (~92% accuracy)
+  - Ridge Regression (~92% accuracy)
+  - XGBoost Regressor (~98% accuracy)

+### 6. 🔧 Hyperparameter Tuning
+- Used RandomizedSearchCV to tune XGBoost parameters.
+- Model performance remained stable at ~98% accuracy, indicating robustness.

+### 7. 📉 Error Analysis & Data Segmentation
+- Found that age was a key factor driving prediction errors, particularly for individuals under 25.
+- Decided to segment the data:
+  - **Model A:** For individuals aged ≤ 25, trained with additional genetic factor features, significantly improving performance.
+  - **Model B:** For individuals aged > 25, also included genetic data for better generalization.

+---

+## 📈 Final Outcome
+- Developed **segmented predictive models** achieving 98% accuracy for both age groups.
+- Utilized **XGBoost** for individuals over 25 and **Linear Regression** for those under 25, with both models performing comparably well post-segmentation.
+- Successfully reduced prediction errors by age-based segmentation and inclusion of domain-specific features such as genetic factors.

+---

+## 💡 Conclusion
+- Incorporating domain-specific features like genetic factors significantly improved model accuracy.
+- Segmenting data by age effectively addressed error disparities, particularly for the younger population.
+- Availability of more high-quality and relevant data will further enhance premium prediction accuracy and model robustness.

+---

+## 💼 Business Impact
+- Enables **accurate and personalized health insurance premium calculations**.
+- Helps Shield Insurance **reduce underwriting risks and improve decision-making**.
+- Automates premium estimation, reducing **manual effort and errors**.
+- Supports **customer segmentation** for tailored insurance offerings and better service.

+---